Skip to content

 Photoelectric Equation

-To comprehend the concept of work function better, it is essential to look into the phenomenon known as the photoelectric effect.
+To comprehend the concept of work function better, We need to look into photoelectric effect.
 The photoelectric effect occurs when light, typically in the form of photons, strikes the surface of a material and causes the ejection of electrons.

 Definition of Photoelectric Effect: The photoelectric effect is due to the emission of electrons from the surface of a metal when light is shown on it.
 We can write the photoelectric equation as